V4Fire/Client/src/components/super/i-dynamic-page/README.md

 ## Basic concepts

-This class serves as a parent for all dynamic or virtual pages.
+This class serves as the parent for all dynamic or virtual pages.
-To understand the differences between static and dynamic pages, see the [[iPage]].
+To understand the difference between static and dynamic pages, see the [[iPage]].

-To create a dynamic page component, extend it from this component.
+To create a dynamic page component, derive it from this component.
 To bind a page to URL, see [[bRouter]] and [[bDynamicPage]] components.